MarwaAhmed98/SAP-Data-Warehouse-Cloud-/README.md

 # SAP-Data-Warehouse-Cloud-
-A repository to get hands-on experience with SAP DWC and build your first Data Warehouse
+A repository to get hands-on experience with SAP DWC and build your first Data Warehouse.
+There are a list of csv files in this repository which you can use to build the data warehouse.

 ## Prerequisites:
 SAP Data Warehouse Cloud 30-day free trial account